DOWNLOAD the 2020 Kansas Farmers Union Policy PDF

 Inter-state Marketing of Processed Meats

 We support federal legislation to allow the smaller independent meat packers, who meet state meat inspection standards, to market inter-state.
 We demand the Kansas Department of Agriculture (KDA) to fully implement and allow interstate shipment of state inspected meat.

 Regenerative, sustainable, agriculture is based on the three legged stool of being environmentally sound, economically viable, and socially just.
 We urge all educational institutions to pursue research and education to support sustainable agricultural endeavors including, but not limited to, organic farming, local food and sustainable regenerative agriculture practices and cooperate with other entities doing such research and education.

 Agricultural Research Funding Accountability

 A significant portion of agricultural research conducted at public institutions is funded by the private sector.
-The names of non-taxpayer funding sources must be available to the general public upon demand.
+Identification of all funding sources must be available to the public.

 Corporate Vertical and Horizontal Integration and Price Fixing